Danish pile-driving formula

 The Danish pile-driving formula is a formula which enables one to have a good gauge of the bearing capacity of a driven pile.

 History

 The formula was constructed by the Danish civil engineer Andreas Knudsen in 1955.
 It was made as a part of his final project at The Technical University of Denmark and was published for the Geotechnic Congress in London in 1956.
-Later it became part of the Danish Code of Practice for Foundation Engineering and was named.
+It later became part of the Danish Code of Practice for Foundation Engineering and was named.